Pelmeshek1706/airest_landing/README.md

 ## Web Demo

-The repository includes a simple Flask application that demonstrates a basic attention-bias test.
+The repository includes a simple FastAPI application that demonstrates a basic attention-bias test.
 To run it locally:

 ```bash
 python webapp.py
 ```

-By default the server listens on port 5000 and all network interfaces (<http://0.0.0.0:5000>).
-Open the displayed URL in your browser to start the calibration and slideshow process.
+The application selects an available port automatically and binds to all network interfaces.
+Check the console output for the URL and open it in your browser to start the calibration and slideshow process.